darylmathison/darylmathison.github.io/README.md

 * Developed Dynamic web pages using OAF and JDeveloper.

 ##### August 2007 – January 2008
-Java developer on National Board of Professional Teaching Standards (NBPTS) reengineering project.
-The team used a modified Agile methodology for development.
+* Agile methodology for development.
-Pivotal in creating Subversion repository.
+* Pivotal in creating Subversion repository.
-Responsible for gathering requirements from stakeholders.
+* Responsible for gathering requirements from stakeholders.
-Created test plans from gathered requirements and got stakeholder approval for test plans.
+* Created test plans from gathered requirements and got stakeholder approval for test plans.
-Implemented requirements using JDeveloper 10 and Oracle ADF technology.
+* Implemented requirements using JDeveloper 10 and Oracle ADF technology.
-This included modifying the database views and “instead-of” triggers.
-Some of the views were made from stored XML data.
-Once requirements were implemented, the stakeholder and I preformed the test plan and recorded the results.
-Stakeholder had the final say on whether the requirements were met.

 ##### March 2007 – July 2007
-Java developer on Reserve Component Periodic Health Assessment (RCPHA) application which enables the Air Force to track troop readiness for World Wide Deployment by providing workflow and oversight for several important health related factors:
-Periodic Heath Assessment, Occupational Heath, Pre/Post Deployment, Line of Duty Dispositions, Flight Crew Grounding Management and Dental.
-Built a web site application using Java for the U.S. Air Force Reserve Command using Java Servlets and Oracle 10g on the Tomcat web container and Oracle’s Internet Application Server (iAS).
+* Java Servlets
+* Oracle 10g
+* Tomcat web container
+* Oracle’s Internet Application Server (iAS).
-Tuned new and existing SQL and PL/SQL, which dramatically improved database system performance.
+* Tuned new and existing SQL and PL/SQL, which dramatically improved database system performance.
-Helped to develop system specifications and schema diagrams to add new functionality to an existing Oracle production system.
-Worked with managers, legacy system administrators, and end users to fully flesh out system requirements and business rules.
-Analyzed requirements and designed process flow diagrams, data flow diagrams, system ERDs and Schema Diagrams
+* Helped to develop system specifications and schema diagrams to add new functionality
+* Worked with stakeholders from design to acceptance.

 ### General Dynamics AIS (Advanced Information Systems)
 _Software Engineer_: **April 1998 – February 2007**